jolzee/cache/README.md

 # cache

-> Key Value data store for sessions using in memory or Redis
+> Key Value data store with TTL in either Redis or in-memory

 ### Usage